learnk8s/learnk8s.io/src/persistent-connections/content.md

 }
 ```

-It's often useful to think about Services as a collection of IP address.
+It is often useful to think about Services as a collection of IP address.

 Every time you make a request to a Service, one of the IP addresses from that list is selected and used as the destination.